konradszydlo/sql-primer/sql/chapters/4_subqueries/chapter_4.md

 To decide whether someone has not entered an Open competition, we need to check all the Open entries to make sure that member does not appear.

-TODO in chapter 7 we can use set operations and process approach to find such people or use EXISTS keyword.
+In chapter 7 we can use set operations - EXCEPT and process approach to find such people or use EXISTS keyword.

 # Different types of subqueries